top of page

 Unfortunately Hughes' failure to prioritize effectively and delegate responsibilities ultimately undermined his success and led to a life marked by loneliness, isolation, and mental instability.

-Further reading: Howard Hughes – His Life and Madness (Donald L. Barlett, James B. Steele)
+Howard Hughes – His Life and Madness by Donald L. Barlett, James B. Steele (Review at: Library: Biography)

 King Louis XVI of France is an unfortunate story that begins with a young man who inherits the weight of the throne during a difficult time at only 20 years of age, and ends with his wife's and his own life taken.